Newsom rally speaker has repeatedly called for convicted cop killers to be released from prison

 Melina Abdullah, a professor at California State University, Los Angeles, was a speaker at an African American Voter Registration and Education Project event Monday in support of Newsom, where she attacked Larry Elder, a leading Black Republican gubernatorial candidate, as a "Black face on White supremacy."
 Newsom was reported to be in attendance at the event.

-Abdullah, a co-founder of the Black Lives Matter chapter in Los Angeles, has a controversial history of defending convicted cop killers and calling for police departments to be abolished.
+Abdullah, a co-founder of the Black Lives Matter chapter in Los Angeles and an "original member" of the national BLM leadership team, has a controversial history of defending convicted cop killers and calling for police departments to be abolished.
 A Fox News review of Abdullah's social media accounts found that she wants Mutulu Shakur and Sundiata Acoli released from prison, despite their involvement in two separate events that resulted in the murder of a New Jersey state trooper and the slayings of an armed guard and two police officers.

 BLM CO-FOUNDER REPEATEDLY PRAISED CONVICTED COP-KILLER ASSATA SHAKUR